jimz011/homekit-infused/README.md

 * [Radarr-Upcoming-Media](https://github.com/custom-components/sensor.radarr_upcoming_media) - Required to use with Upcoming Media Card.
 * [XboxOne](https://github.com/hunterjm/hassio-addons/tree/master/xboxone) - Xbox One Component to control you Xbox one from Home Assistant

-### TO DO (*updated: 29/06/2019)
+### TO DO (*updated: 02/07/2019)
 - Global theming to have the ability to have themes change dynamically, in automations and per user.
-This will include a day and night theme ###in Progress
+This will include a day and night theme ###in Progress (this could take a while)
+- Will remove the newly added vacuum card in favor of a plain ol' picture-elements card
 - Scenes (continue the testing of my automations and where needed change) ###Postponed for later evaluation
 - Xiaomi Plantsensor Cards ###Waiting for Sensors to Arrive
 - Energy Consumption Graphs ###Postponed to a future release